sekoyo/react-image-crop/README.md

 }
 ```

-Of course if you already know the image ratio (or just specifying the aspect) you can set the crop earlier!
+Of course if you already know the image ratio (or you're just specifying the aspect) you can set the crop earlier.

 #### onDragStart() (optional)